DR Congo Travel and Tourism Guide

 The most recent conflict began in the late 1990s and involved several African nations and armed groups vying for control of the country's vast mineral wealth.

-Congo Overview
+Democratic Republic of the Congo Overview

-It is the second-largest country in Africa, after Algeria, and the eleventh-largest in the world by land area.
+Located in Central Africa, the Democratic Republic of the Congo (DRC) is the second-largest country in Africa, after Algeria, and the eleventh-largest in the world by land area.

 The DRC is a country with a rich history, culture, and natural resources, but it has also been plagued by conflict and instability for many years.